-Leaders don't just need to be able to withstand the waves of change, they have to surf them - and be ready to get soaked.
+I have proposed before that leaders don't just need to be able to withstand the waves of change, they have to surf them - and be ready to get soaked.
 Yet it is sometimes tempting to imagine the relief if we could snap our fingers and transform this VUCA business landscape into its opposite - one of solidity, certainty, simplicity and clarity.

 Of course, such peaceful waters would likely stop innovation in its tracks.
 Yet one critical non-negotiable emerges from the dream - and that is sustainability

 Amrop has been serving the leadership talent needs of organizations for forty years.
-We used our fortieth anniversary in 2017 to reflect on our own guiding Mission.
+We have used our fortieth anniversary to reflect on our own guiding Mission.